A statistical physics and dynamical systems perspective on geophysical extreme events: Applications of dynamical indicators to geophysical data

-The above-discussed GPD parameters do not provide information on the temporal or spatial scales of the energy transport extremes.
-To illustrate these scales, we mark the occurrence of extremes in the DJF (JJA) energy transport time series.
-For illustration purposes, we identify the timesteps of the extreme events using latitude 45 $^\circ$N, and then verify whether the transport attains extreme values also at other latitudes (Fig.~\ref{fig:lembo_2}a, b).
-We summarise the information regarding the duration and meridional extension of the extremes in Fig.~\ref{fig:lembo_2}c, d, respectively.
-The duration is expressed in terms of the mean cluster size, which is computed as the inverse of the extremal index.
-The meridional extension is given in degrees latitude, and is defined as the number of consecutive latitudes affected by an extreme event at a given time step.
-In case of multiple extremes occurring at a given time, marked by vertical lines with interruptions, we compute the size of the largest one.
-DJF extremes often last close to one day, and their most common meridional extension is around 17°.
+DJF extremes often last close to one day, and their most common meridional extension is around 17$^\circ$.
 Their distribution is skewed to the right, and we notice that the probability of large events extending over the full latitude band is substantially higher than the probability of small events of a few degrees latitude.
 JJA extremes are slightly shorter-lived -- with mean duration shorter than 1 day but longer than 0.5 days -- and smaller in meridional extent.
-Their distribution is skewed to the left, and the most common event has a meridional extent of approximately 9 °N in case of poleward extremes and is slightly smaller in case of equatorward extremes.
+Their distribution is skewed to the left, and the most common event has a meridional extent of approximately 9$^\circ$ in case of poleward extremes and is slightly smaller in case of equatorward extremes.
 The probability of events extending over the full latitudinal band is much smaller than in winter.
 However, the distribution has a long right tail, thus the probability of large events is not negligible.
-The temporal and spatial scales of meridional energy transport extremes discussed here underlines their intermittent nature, and hints at their large-scale coherence and their signature in extratropical atmospheric dynamics.\\
+The temporal and spatial scales of meridional energy transport extremes discussed here underline their intermittent nature, and hint at their large-scale coherence and their signature in extratropical atmospheric dynamics.\\